alecive/alecive.github.io/_posts/blog/2015-07-07-SublimeTricks.md

 GitHub repo: [https://github.com/weslly/ColorPicker](https://github.com/weslly/ColorPicker)

 Gives you the ability to change colors with a color picker on the fly.
-To insert or change a selected color, use <kbd>ctrl+shift+c</kbd>
+To insert or change a selected color, use `ctrl+shift+c`

 By default, the hex color code is inserted using uppercase letters (`#ABCDEF`, for example).
 To use lowercase letters (`#abcdef`) instead, copy the contents of `Preferences``→``Package Settings``→``ColorPicker``→``Settings—Default` to the empty file created by selecting `Preferences``→``Package Settings``→``ColorPicker``→``Settings—User`, then change "color_upper_case" to false.